 - Are there any grammatical or spelling mistakes?

 - Is the information based on facts, or is it influenced by the author’s emotions?

 If the answers leave you unsatisfied, ignore the source and move on.

 Take cues from the domain.
 The type of domain can also help you to determine the credibility of a website.
 These are the common ones you’ll encounter:

 - .org = organization

 - .com = commercial

-The type of domain can give you an idea of whether it’s biased or not.
+The type of domain can give you an idea of whether a website is biased or not.
 Suppose you’re viewing a website about the benefits of an artificial drink.
-A “.org” site will definitely be slanted towards one side of the issue.
+A website that ends with “.org” will definitely be slanted toward one side of the issue.

 Quote the primary source.
 Let’s say you’re reading an essay on the Internet that features a quote from Kant.
 While this is a great place to find the secondhand quote, it is important that you look for the original source so that you can cite this in your text.